How did the World Harp Ensemble come about?

 We are a Worldwide Community

-Since I created the “Hip Harp Academy” I’ve become aware that we, as harpists, are a world-wide community.
+Since I created the “Hip Harp Academy” – my online teaching academy – I’ve become more and more aware of harpists as a world-wide community.
 Though broadly scattered throughout the world, a few reaching celebrity status — but with a growing foundation of impassioned amateurs, like-minded learners keen to support each other.
 The old world of the competitive elite-harpist now has a growing foundation of players who play for the love of playing alone, from children to beginners who start after the age of retirement.

 Creating the opportunities for people to be safe within their own technical level, and yet challenging for high-level performers is a powerful tool for learning and developing.
 It accelerates the progress not only of the ‘beginners’ but also the clarity of the soloist.

 The theme of the 2017 World Harp Congress is “East-meets-West.”
 I wanted to focus on what it means to ‘meet’ and to connect as musicians across cultural barriers.
 In my online school, Hip Harp Academy, I’ve discovered how powerful creative community is – and I want to expand that, creating a repertoire of deceptively simple musical ‘games’ so that any time any two harpists anywhere in the world are together, they have a way to play together spontaneously.

 If that sounds unlikely, just think about the fact that spontaneous group-playing happens all the time with sports teams and jazz and Blues players: So I looked to the heart of what makes that possible, to see what are the common elements between playing team sports and playing Jazz or Blues – and I noticed there are three elements that are the same in each for successful spontaneous playing:

 - Sports teams play a specific game (soccer, basketball, etc.), everyone plays by the same rules, and each person plays a specific position.